 That is it!
 From now on, the configured signature will appear in all your email messages.

-Similarly to the previous example, you can also add the signature HTML code directly to the "Signature text" field under the "Account Settings" dialog.
-Please make sure to mark the "Use HTML" checkbox so Thunderbird can read it as HTML code instead of a plain text.
+Similar to the previous example, you can also add the signature HTML code directly to the "Signature text" field under the "Account Settings" dialog.
+Please make sure to mark the "Use HTML" checkbox so Thunderbird can read it as HTML code instead of plain text.

 When you are ready, please click on the "OK" button to record the changes.